OfficialJavaScript/OfficialJavaScript/README.md

 # Welcome, I'm [@OfficialJavaScript](https://github.com/OfficialJavaScript), Also known as Seb.

-I enjoy learning how to code and doing some Ethical Hacking on HackTheBox, TryHackMe, among many others.
+I enjoy learning how to code and doing some Ethical Hacking on HackTheBox, and TryHackMe, among many others.

-I don't post a lot at the moment because I am busy learning/studying.
+I don't post a lot because I am busy learning/studying.

 # Programming Languages I want to learn